MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_SmartGoals.md

 ## Why can't I see any conversions?

-Assuming your Smart Goal hasn’t been recently created in your account (in the past 30 days), the first step to figure out why no conversions are being reported is to make sure you have sufficient click volume (> 20 clicks per day).
+Assuming your Smart Goal hasnâ€™t been recently created in your account (in the past 30 days), the first step to figure out why no conversions are being reported is to make sure you have sufficient click volume (> 20 clicks per day).

 If you have sufficient clicks, then make sure your UET tags are correctly setup and working.
 [Test conversion goals and audiences with UET Tag Helper](hlp_BA_CONC_UET_TagHelper.md)

 ## Why are my Smart Goal conversions changing?

-Our models are constantly learning and improving to provide you with the most accurate insight into your campaigns’ performance.
+Our models are constantly learning and improving to provide you with the most accurate insight into your campaignsâ€™ performance.
 Changes you make to your account, sudden shifts in traffic/clicks, as well as improvements we make to our models may result in changes to the Smart Goal conversions you see.